Chrysovitsi

 Chrysovitsi (Χρυσοβίτσι) is a mountain village and a community in the municipal unit of Falanthos, Arcadia, Greece.
 The community includes the village Mantaiika, 5 km southeast of Chrysovitsi.
 Built on the slopes of Mainalo at 1,100 m, Chrysovitsi is one of the highest villages in the Peloponnese.
 It is a traditional settlement since November 23, 1998 (Law 908D) and its code number is 12317201.
 Chrysovitsi is 4 km southwest of Piana, 7 km northeast of Lykochia, 11 km east of Stemnitsa and 15 km northwest of Tripoli.

-The village’s houses are all on the slope of the mountain.
-Allowing a great view over the valley, a green pasture – in fact a small karstic plain – kind of a typical arcadian landscape.
+The village is on the slope of the mountain, overlooking a valley and karstic plain.

 Forest fires are a permanent threat in the Mainalo mountains.